-If they know you’re willing to cooperate and sure to still receive the money, you gain some time to sort things out.
+If they know you’re willing to cooperate and will still provide the money, you gain some time to sort things out.
 There are options to consider when it comes to the method of paying back the money, and it’s best to discuss them with the other party to ensure it’s appropriate and benefits everyone.

-- Put enough money on the bank account that was originally supposed to cover for the check.
+1) Put enough money in the bank account that was originally supposed to cover for the check.

 After you’ve made sure that the amount is sufficient, ask the recipient to re-deposit the check.
 Note that this can only be attempted once with the same check.

-- Ask the recipient to pay them back via installments instead of a check.
+2) Ask the recipient if you can pay them back via installments, rather than a check.

 Although it’s not a large amount, the bank may report you to a collection agency if you delay settling the debt.

-Don’t worry.
-Contacting the issuer immediately will set you off to a good start.
-If you’ve received a check from a company, you can expect them to issue a new one in a short notice.
-If you were given a check by an individual, they would probably ask you to try and re-deposit after settling any problems with their account.
+Contacting the issuer immediately is a good start.
+If you’ve received a check from a company, you can expect them to issue a new one.
+If you were given a check by an individual, they would probably ask you to try re-depositing after settling any problems with their account.